PrathKothari/segmentation_and_demand/README.md

 ## Conclusion
 The project provides actionable insights into customer segmentation and sales forecasting, helping optimize pricing strategies and inventory management through data-driven predictions.

----

-This version delivers the necessary information for a GitHub README without overwhelming detail, fitting well for a concise project overview.